 At one point, you are going to get to a set point in terms of weight - this is the weight that your body feels is healthy.
 It is difficult to push this weight downwards so you may need to accept that it is your new "thin".

-You've Been at it Too Long
+You've Been Doing A Low-Carb Diet For Too Long

 It is not the best idea to undercut your required calorie count for too much time.
-Those people who have bodies we'd like to aim for (bodybuilders, models, etc.) do not permanently on diet.
+Those people who have bodies we'd like to aim for (bodybuilders, models, etc.) are not permanently on diet.

 Following a diet for a number of months/ years can affect your metabolism, actually decreasing it.